UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 `most_at_home`, `most_at_work` and `lang_known` for each language
 and region, just as we specified!

-To instead create an entirely new data frame with the `assign` method, we specify one argument for each column we want to create.
+To instead create an entirely new data frame, we can use the `assign` method and specify one argument for each column we want to create.
 In this case we want to create one new column named `maximum`, so the argument to `assign` begins with `maximum = `.
 Then after the `=`, we specify what the contents of that new column